This post may contain affiliate links. Please read our disclosure policy.

-Falafel is one of my favorite Middle Eastern street food recipes.
+Falafel is one of my favorite Middle Eastern inspired street food recipes.
 Dried chickpeas are softened by soaking in water over night, combined with other savory ingredients, processed to a gritty-smooth consistency, and deep fried to perfection!

-The soaked chickpeas are then combined with red onion, parsley, galic, salt, cumin, pepper, and a little bit of flour to hold everything together.
+Dried chickpeas, red onion, parsley, garlic, salt, cumin, pepper, and a little bit of flour to hold everything together.
 Then, they are fried in oil.

 Once you’ve soaked and softened your chickpeas, you’ll process them with the other ingredients in the food processor.

-The goal is to not get the mixture so smooth that it turns into a paste, but you will need it ground up enough so that it holds it’s shape when being fried.
+The goal is to not get the mixture so smooth that it turns into a paste, but you will need it processed fine enough so that they hold their shape when being fried.

-To cook your falafel, you’ll heat a generous amount of oil to 375 degrees F and cook a few at a time, flipping once.
+To cook the falafel, you’ll heat a generous amount of oil in a pan and cook a few at a time, flipping once.
 The result will be a delicious, flavorful, golden brown, crispy snack!

-- The night before, add dried chickpeas to a large bowl and cover with water.
+- Soak chickpeas: The night before making falafel, add dried chickpeas to a large bowl and cover with water.
 Cover bowl and let them soak overnight.
 They should double in size.
 When you're ready to make your falafel, drain chickpeas.

-- Add mixture back to original bowl, cover, and refrigerate for at least an hour.
+- Let it rest: Add mixture back to original bowl, cover, and refrigerate for at least an hour.